-The homeownership rate at is at a nearly 50 year low in the U.S., meaning there are more renters out there.
+The homeownership rate is at a nearly 50-year low in the U.S., meaning there are more renters out there.
 Whether you’re among the majority without renters insurance or unfamiliar with the benefits of your policy, there are a few things you may want to know about this type of insurance.

 Protect Your Valuables

-In the event that your home is broken into and valuable items are stolen including furniture, electronics, jewelry, clothing, etc. the money to replace all of these items would come out of your pocket without renters’ insurance.
-The same would be true if your personal belongings were destroyed in a house fire.
-However, with a renters’ insurance policy your values would be protected.
+If your home is broken into and valuable items are stolen, including furniture, electronics, jewelry, clothing, etc., the money to replace all of these items would come out of your pocket without renters’ insurance.
+The same would be true if your belongings were destroyed in a house fire.
+However, your values would be protected with a renters’ insurance policy.